 Walter Scott's investment process rests upon in-depth research into every individual company considered for inclusion in a portfolio.
-That research follows a defined structure common across sectors and geographies and has remained consistent over time.
 The firm's approach to research is also designed to ensure that the research effort is long-term in both its perspective and objective.
 The research effort is evidenced through written reports and financial analysis and is heavily based upon debate and discussion within the Research team both in formal meetings, generally held three times a week, and informal dialogue within that team.
 Investment proposals require the agreement of all members of the team and so all must be assured of the quality and integrity of the research undertaken across all relevant, including governance related issues.
-Any agreed proposal is then presented to the Investment Executive (IE), which comprises the firm's Managing Director and Investment Directors, for ratification.
+Any agreed proposal is then presented to the Investment Executive (IE), which comprises the firm's Managing Director, Investment Directors and two senior

+Investment Managers, for ratification.
 Before any investment is made, members of the team will generally have met with management and will then establish regular, purposeful dialogue with the company.

 With a process that leads to investment in a relatively small number of companies, regular dialogue with management is typically both possible and meaningful.
-Walter Scott's long term investment outlook, and typically long holding period, also lends itself to more constructive conversations with management than might otherwise be the case.
-Face-to-face discussions provide an excellent opportunity to review a company's long term strategic direction and all relevant aspects of governance such as board composition, the sustainability of competitive advantage, and for some companies in particular the rationale of cross-holdings and the time-line for unwinding those, as well as environmental and social concerns where necessary.
+Walter Scott's long-term investment outlook, and typically long holding period, also lends itself to more constructive conversations with management than might otherwise be the case.
+Face-to-face discussions provide an excellent opportunity to review a company's long term strategic direction and all relevant aspects of governance such as board composition, the sustainability of competitive advantage, and for some companies in particular the rationale of cross-holdings and the time-line for unwinding those.
+It also allows time to discuss environmental issues and targets as well as social concerns as they relate to company employees and the broader community as well as more general social issues.
 Additional engagement may occur relating to matters such as proxy voting, governance or consultation on revised remuneration policies.